alexc-dft/aim_pot_parser/README.md

 Known issues:
 The script is unable to account for depreciated definitions of the lattice parameters (e.g. a0=...) due to limitations of otb2intp.
 As these are depreciated this is not expected to be a frequent issue, however, example files in the docs still use the a0 definition so care must be taken to change a0= to params= in lattice{} if using these.

+Due to limitations of gres -einit this script is unable to convert to/from the scaled atomic reference frame.

 # AIMPRO dat file & job docs